kishanbellur/manuscripTEX/README.md

 # manuscripTEX
-A multi-utility tool to create and academic manuscripts.
+A multi-utility tool to "make" and manage academic manuscripts.